Haumea & The Arc of Creation

 That sort of release is a preferable alternative to bottling up frustrations or holding on to old, negative patterns until they erupt as another of Haumea’s forms—a moʻo niho wakawaka (a sharp-toothed lizard) that, when angered, can cause harm.
 Our built-in mechanism for cleansing allows us to keep fine-tuning who we are and how we live, but it requires the willingness to pause and take stock of our lives.
 It means continually building the self awareness, humility, and grace that helps us reflect, forgive, and release.
 And this, ultimately, allows us to be our most nurturing, fruitful selves.

 The larger evolutionary lessons contained in Haumea’s names are haʻawina for everyone, but the regular flow of wai ʻula is the pathway for personal progress that Haumea has gifted wahine.
-Perhaps by offering directly back to her (hau) our red waters (mea) we can build a pilina (relationship) that is mutually nourishing and prepares us to receive her gifts as we enter the final phase of womanhood: ka hānau ʻana ma ka lolo - birthing from the brain
+Perhaps by offering directly back (hau) our red waters (mea) to her, we can build a pilina (relationship) that is mutually nourishing and prepares us to receive her gifts as we enter the final phase of womanhood: ka hānau ʻana ma ka lolo - birthing from the brain.

 To contribute to this discussion, send ideas and feedback to kauamelemele@gmail.com